Haim-Moshe Shapira: Positions on the Arab–Israeli conflict

 Shapira belonged to the dovish camp of religious Zionism.
 This camp held considerable power before the Six-Day War, but was weakened significantly after the war in favor of hawkish Gush Emunim, whose spiritual leader was Rabbi Zvi Yehuda Kook.

 Before the state of Israel was founded, Shapira opposed the dissident military organizations, Irgun and the Stern Gang, although he resigned in response to the attack on the Irgun arms ship Altalena, ordered by David Ben-Gurion.

 Before the United Nations voted in favor of the United Nations Partition Plan for Palestine, Shapira took a minority position in his movement, supporting the plan.
 When military actions were debated during the 1948 Arab–Israeli War, Shapira voiced moderate and careful positions.
 After the state was founded, he supported giving a hundred thousand Palestinian refugees the option to return to Israel in exchange for a peace accord.

 Regarding the Deir Yassin and Qibya affairs, he said, "It's wrong from a Jewish perspective.
 Jews should not act like that".
 His opinion differed from others in his party, including Zalman Shragai.

 Shapira supported retreat from the Sinai Peninsula after the 1956 Suez Crisis.
 He said: "A bit more modesty, a bit less vanity and pride won't be unhelpful to us".
 In this context, he cited the decision of Rabbi Yochanan ben Zakai to negotiate with the Romans.

-Shapira was the most vocal of the ministers opposing a preemptive Israeli attack before the Six Day War.
+Shapira was the most vocal of the ministers opposing a pre-emptive Israeli attack before the Six Day War.
 "How dare you go to war when all the circumstances are against us", he said to the IDF's chief of staff, Yitzhak Rabin.
 The other National Religious Party ministers joined Shapira in this stance.
 During the war, he opposed opening a new front in the Golan Heights.
 Despite his moderate worldview, he acted to include the right wing parties in the government on the eve of the war.
 This effort resulted in the establishment of a national unity government.

 After the war, Shapira voiced support for the settlement movement but warned that future peace agreements would be based on territorial concessions.
 However, he believed that discussions were meaningless as long as the Arabs refused to consider peace with Israel.
 He was more determined about Jerusalem – "The eternal capital should not be taken from the eternal nation".

 When the pupils of Rabbi Zvi Yehuda Kook expressed indignation at his moderate worldview, he replied, "we should not distance ourselves from our few friends in the world".
 He cited the opinion of Rabbi Joseph B. Soloveitchik, who said that questions of territorial concessions should be decided by those who are experts in the fields of defense and national security.

 When Moshe Dayan demanded the annexation of the West Bank to Israel, Shapira opposed it.
 Dayan wondered, "How can a religious Jew be so yielding".
 He remarked that Shapira's opinion differed from that of other party members.